mosip/documentation/docs/administration.md

 2. Enter the mandatory details for creating the device.
 3. Click **Create**.

-A Device can be created without any language constraints.
+* A Device can be created with the following attributes: Device ID, Device Name, Mac Address, Serial Number, Device Spec ID and Administrative Zone the Device belongs to.

-A Device is created can be created with the following attributes: Device ID, Device Name, Mac Address, Serial Number, Device Spec ID and Administrative Zone the Device belongs to.
-A Device can be mapped to the Administrative Zone it belongs to.
+* A Device needs to be mapped to the Administrative Zone it belongs to.

 **Update Devices**